Saturday, December 12, 2009

 WAR IN KOREA

-The war in Korea, according to my late father, Johnny Villasanta, was easy to describe.
+THE WAR IN KOREA, according to my late father, Johnny Villasanta, was easy to describe.
 It involved charging up one hill, up another, up the next and the next one after that.
 Of course, he was oversimplifying but any Korean War veteran will probably tell you the same thing.

-War in Korea was essentially mountain warfare.
-This fact was dictated by Korea’s geography: three quarters mountainous with only a fifth of the land arable or flat.
-Eastern Korea is dominated by towering mountain ranges that run in an almost north to south direction.
 Most major cities, including Seoul (capital of South Korea) and Pyongyang (capital of North Korea), are in the western, less mountainous part of the country and within easy reach of the coast.
 The few major highways during the war were mostly in western Korea and ran through valleys dominated by hills and mountains.

 The battles in this war show a consistent effort by both sides to seize and hold high ground.
 High ground enabled one side to outflank his enemy; to rain shells on him at leisure or to deny him mobility.
 In this war as in World Wars 1 and 2, possession of higher ground could destroy or save the lives of thousands of men.

 And there was the Korean weather: as hot as the Philippines during the dry season, just as rainy but terribly cold during winter, a season the Philippines doesn’t have.
 The winter of 1950, the year the 10th BCT served in Korea, was the coldest in two centuries with temperatures falling to below minus 30 degrees Centigrade.
-Despite this sub-arctic climate, the “Chinese People’s Volunteer Army" (CPV) entered in the war, triggering a series of bloody battles in the snow that led to the UNC defeat at the Yalu River.

 The men of PEFTOK acclimatized as best as they could to the painful winter cold but not as quickly as the Americans or other contingents whose countries had a winter season.
-Since the Philippines is without snow, Filipino soldiers had to contend with winter related afflictions (such as frostbite and chilblains) that were totally alien to their experience.
+Since the Philippines is without snow, Filipino soldiers had to contend with winter related afflictions such as frostbite and chilblains that were totally alien to their experience.

 My father related an incident in which he and some men of the 10th BCT were on a truck making its way behind the front.
 Winter had just set in and the Filipinos in the truck were bundled in thick parkas, jackets and blankets.
 They passed a group of American artillerymen playing football.
 Some of these boys had taken off their jackets.
-Some were naked from the waist up; others were wearing shirts or undershirts.
-On seeing the shivering Filipinos, one GI yelled something like: “What’s the matter?
-Can’t stand a little cold?”
-The other GIs burst out laughing.

 The defeat of the NKPA